 Demolishing a building isn’t as easy as you may think and requires a licensed demolisher to carry out these works.
-There is certain elements of the work that can be dangerous therefore you need to speak to a professional demolisher or company such as Almighty Demolition who can assist with this process.
+There are certain elements of the work that can be dangerous therefore you need to speak to a professional demolisher or company such as Almighty Demolition who can assist with this process.

 Demolishers completely or partly dismantle buildings and other structures using pre-planned and controlled methods.
-Their work often combines the structural demolition of load bearing elements with the stripping of internal fixtures and fittings, services and non‐load bearing elements.
+Their work often combines the structural demolition of load-bearing elements with the stripping of internal fixtures and fittings, services and non-load-bearing elements.

 It’s high-risk construction work, but it doesn’t include: